Co-Founder and Chairman, PatientsLikeMe.com

 JH: There are 30,000 veterans on the site.
 The thing that makes them so unique is that they engage more than any other group to help others.
 Even if they’re suffering from severe symptoms, veterans know they can help others, and that process is healing for them and others.
 It’s the connection of experience, no matter how disparate, that makes the human condition meaningful.

 What are the veterans’ specific issues?

 JH: While there are some variations in the symptoms of the disease, including their ability to manage anger, veterans are focused on maintaining relationships and looking at why problems like anger make it harder.
-About 65 percent of veterans seek treatment due to problems with their partner or spouse.
-And 1 in 5 wants their anger under control more than any other symptom because that’s vital to maintaining relationships.
+About 65 percent of veterans seek treatment due to issues with their partner or spouse.
+And 1 in 5 wants their anger under control more than any other symptoms because that’s vital to maintaining relationships.
 The shared learning between people who are figuring out how to do this better and people who are having trouble is the best way to accelerate finding answers for all.

 Was there a post, or a significant moment on the site that sticks in your mind?

 JH: Once a 24-year-old who had returned from two deployments in Afghanistan with severe PTSD and a mild TBI was depressed and on the verge of suicide.
 Like most people returning from service, he didn’t want to talk about his experience.
 But he found our site and posted what he was feeling and thinking.
 Other veterans responded with encouragement and shared their own stories.
 He’s doing better, and says that connecting with others made him realize that “half the battle is knowing you’re not alone in this.”
 That’s the hardest thing for people who are in a desperate place to understand.

 JH: Our mission is to make the patient voice matter, to make the standard for the truth about whether healthcare is delivering value or drugs are working, or patients are improving, determined by patients.

 Where do you hope to make the most significant impact for veterans?